AstraZeneca contract with EU

 The Agreement and its terms

-The Agreement was made 27th August 2020.
+The Agreement was entered into on 27th August 2020.
 It gives the EU member states who are participating in the arrangement to apply for a proportion of up to 300 million doses described as the ”Initial Europe Doses” .
 There is an option to increase this to 400 million doses.